v-rajagt/IntuneDocs/intune/protect/compliance-policy-create-windows.md

 - **Firewall**: Set to **Require** to turn on the Microsoft Defender Firewall, and prevent users from turning it off. **Not configured** (default) doesn't control the Microsoft Defender Firewall, nor change existing settings.

+  > [!NOTE]
+  > There are times when **Firewall** might report "Error".
+This behvior will not affect device overall compliance status immediatelly.
+If machine will sync immediatelly after a restart or waking up from sleep, firewall setting is not ready yet to report status and this will result in reporting the error status.

   [Firewall CSP](https://docs.microsoft.com/windows/client-management/mdm/firewall-csp)

 - **Trusted Platform Module (TPM)**: When set to **Require**, Intune checks the version for compliance.
 The device is compliant if the TPM chip version is greater than 0 (zero).
 The device is not compliant if there isn't a TPM version on the device.
 When **Not configured**, Intune doesn't check the device for a TPM chip version.